zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-14 - CARD-055: Enhance admin_config route with system memory data

+**Epic:** Epic 3 – Admin Configuration Enhancements
+**Status:** Completed
+**Owner:** cursor

+Enhanced the admin_config() function in app/routes/auth_routes.py to import and call get_system_memory_for_admin() and include the system memory data in the template context.
+This enables the frontend to display real-time system memory information in the memory bar gauge.
+The modification adds a single import statement for get_system_memory_for_admin and calls the function to retrieve system memory data, then passes the data to the admin_config.html template via the system_memory context variable.
+This surgical change provides the necessary data for the frontend to display current system memory usage alongside the configured memory limits.

 ## 2025-01-14 - CARD-054: Add system memory utility function for admin configuration

 **Epic:** Epic 3 – Admin Configuration Enhancements